Fork (Sibling Sessions)

 Each fork gets its own:

 - Connection pool.
-Brand new transport.
-New TCP sockets, new QUIC connections.
+Fresh transport, new TCP sockets, new QUIC connections.
 Siblings don't queue behind each other.

 - In-flight requests.
 A request on one fork can't block or cancel a request on another.